daisukesuzuki/hugo-vinelinux/README.md

-# Vine Linux Theme gor Hugo based on Universal Theme
+# Hugo Theme for Vine Linux based on Universal Theme

 See [hugo-universal-theme](https://github.com/devcows/hugo-universal-theme) for the original source.
 This is forked version for Vine Linux.